madprops/githop/README.md

 Buttons 1, and 2 refer to path levels.
 For instance aa/bb is a 2-level path.

+The Day button shows items that were visited in the last 24 hours.

 ## Icons

 Each item gets an icon based on the first level of the url.